 One of the easiest and most economical ways to boost your health is FERMENTING!
 In stressful times when your digestion is under attack from processed food, undisclosed additives, and GMO’s, these old-fashioned fermented foods like sauerkraut and yogurt can offer your gut a life-saving break.
-Fermented foods contain far more beneficial bacteria than most probiotic supplements, and they’re cheaper than store-bought pills.
-Made easily in a variety of flavors, just 2 tablespoons of fermented food at a meal can help restore your internal balance.
+Fermented foods are high in fiber.
+They contain more beneficial bacteria than most probiotic supplements, and they’re cheaper than store-bought pills.
+Make them easily in a variety of flavors, just 2 tablespoons of fermented food at a meal can help restore your internal balance.
 Here are 12 BIG advantages of fermented food:

 - Improves your energy level, mood, mental health, and brain power.

 - Reverses negative effects of gut-killing chemicals such as GMO’s, pesticides, antibiotics, and vaccines.

 - High fiber activates and restores your intestinal flora, promoting good bacteria, clearing out gunk and harmful microbes.

 - Strengthens the immune system’s ability to defend you from all illnesses.

 - Reduces cravings for sugars and carbs, a global pandemic.

 - Economical.
 Use any raw vegetable of fruit.

 - Heals leaky gut, bowel disorders, SIBO, constipation, and inflammatory bowel disease.

 - Lowers risk of cancer, diabetes, obesity, autism, Parkinson’s, Alzheimer’s disease.